nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

   Configuration file for build type ZDebugWithShell is missing.

-See :ref:`porting_guide` for detailed information about the application configuration.
+See :ref:`nrf_desktop_porting_guide` for detailed information about the application configuration.

 Selecting build type in SES
 ---------------------------